Forget Me Not

 TV SHOWS

-One of the longest running children’s shows, Mister Rogers’ Neighborhood started in 1968 and ended in 2001.
+One of the longest running children’s shows, Mister Rogers Neighborhood started in 1968 and ended in 2001.
 Speaking to all

-children in the world, Mister Rogers tackled subjects like art, science, make-believe, and emotions.
+tackled subjects like art, science, make-believe, and emotions.
 This show was the first to utilize

 television to directly educate children.
 Mister Rogers, a real-life human, stood in front of a camera and spoke with the kids.
 He

-was quiet, allowed them to consider what he said, and was there for them during hard times in their everyday lives.
+was quiet, allowed them to consider what he said, and was there for them during

 Starting around the same time, the original Scooby Doo, Where Are You! began a whole new era of mystery-solving shows.
 In 1969, the

 Mystery Inc. began solving what seemed like impossible crimes with ghosts, goblins, and ghouls.
-Of course, it was all a fake – most of the
+Of course,

-time!
 The show ran for only just over a year, but it was picked back up eight years later.
 As the years went on, and popularity would come

 back, there would be another Scooby Doo iteration, whether that be movie, television show, animated cartoon, or live action!
-There are plenty

-of book series too!
 The Library has so many different movies and series to keep you and your family busy for quite a while.

 Back in 1992, a new animated show about a crime-solving superhero appeared on television screens.
 Batman: The Animated Series became